Our Investors

 Chronic inflammation can be caused by autoimmune diseases.
 Autoimmune diseases affect millions of people globally.
 The market is large in terms of patients requiring treatment, and potential to generate revenue.

-Although the current use of anti-tumour necrosis factor (TNF) for a selection of autoimmune diseases is well established, there are still large resources devoted to finding other drugs to treat rheumatoid arthritis and other autoimmune diseases.
+Although the current use of anti-tumour necrosis factor (TNF) biologics for a selection of autoimmune diseases is well established, there are still large resources devoted to finding other drugs to treat rheumatoid arthritis and other autoimmune diseases.

 Anti-tumour necrosis factor drugs are also coming off patent, and there are indications that generic antibodies are being developed in the US, Europe and China to enter this market.
 New drugs under patent will have a significantly longer life of premium pricing compared to existing biological treatments.